hackclub/increase-ruby/README.md

 ---

 Please note that this is not an official library written by **Increase**.
-Its written and maintained by [Gary Tou](https://garytou.com/) who just uses Increase at work!
+This gem was created and maintained by [Gary Tou](https://garytou.com/).